 seeking assurance that the needs of pupils are being met (such as safeguarding and SEND)

-Frequency of visits
+Frequency and type of visits

+Governors will carry out regular school visits in order to meet the board’s statutory obligation to monitor the school’s effectiveness.

+There are 2 types of visits:

+Formal monitoring visits, where governors discuss the progress of the school in a particular area with the relevant staff member

+Learning walks, where governors will go around the school with the relevant staff member to get a feel for a particular area and are likely to talk to a range of staff members and pupils

 The frequency of governance visits should be in accordance with the schedule established by the governing board and agreed with school leaders and relevant staff.
-Visits should be scheduled to allow governors/trustees to see relevant activities and strategic milestones.
+Visits should be scheduled to allow governors to see relevant activities and strategic milestones.

 Arranging and preparing for visits